 Criteria Meets Criteria Notes 1.
 The RAS actions satisfy performance objectives for the scope of events and conditions that the RAS is intended to mitigate.
 2. The designed timing of RAS operation(s) is appropriate to its BES performance objectives.
-3. The RAS arming conditions, if applicable, are appropriate to its System performance objectives.
-4. The RAS avoids adverse interactions with other RAS, and protection and control systems.
-5. The effects of RAS incorrect operation, including inadvertent operation and failure to operate, have been identified.
-6. Determination whether the RAS is limited impact.
-A RAS designated as limited impact cannot, by inadvertent operation or failure to operate, cause or contribute to BES Cascading, uncontrolled separation, angular instability, voltage instability, voltage collapse, or unacceptably damped oscillations.
-7. Except for limited impact RAS as determined by the RC, the possible inadvertent operation of the RAS resulting from any single RAS component malfunction satisfies all the following: a.
-The BES shall remain stable. b.
-Cascading shall not occur. c.
-Applicable Facility Ratings shall not be exceeded. d.
-BES voltages shall be within post-Contingency voltage limits and post-Contingency voltage deviation limits as established by the Transmission Planner and the Planning Coordinator. e.
-Transient voltage responses shall be within acceptable limits as established by the Transmission Planner and the Planning Coordinator.
+3. The RAS arming conditions, if applicable, are appropriate to its system performance objectives.
+4. The RAS avoids adverse interactions with other RAS and protection and control systems.
+5. The effects of incorrectly operating the RAS, including inadvertent operation and failure to operate, have been identified.
+6. Determine whether the RAS is limited impact.
+A limited impact RAS cannot, by inadvertent operation or failure to operate, cause or contribute to BES cascading, uncontrolled separation, angular instability, voltage instability, voltage collapse, or unacceptably damped oscillations.
+7. Except for limited impact RAS, the possible inadvertent operation of the RAS resulting from any single RAS component malfunction satisfies all the following: a.
+The BES will remain stable, b.
+Cascading will not occur, c.
+Applicable facility ratings will not be exceeded, d.
+BES voltages will be within post-contingency voltage limits and post-contingency voltage deviation limits as established by the Transmission Planner and the Planning Coordinator, and e.
+Transient voltage responses will be within acceptable limits as established by the Transmission Planner and the Planning Coordinator.
 8. The effects of future BES modifications on the design and operation of the RAS have been identified, where applicable.